-When we are born everybody is in tune with us.
-I mean the nurse holds us upside down and spanks us on our keister, we yell at the top of our little lungs and we’re off and running…well the last part may take a year or two.
 Let’s just say we crawl away.
 Even that’s carrying things a bit too far.
-Within minutes we are held in somebody’s arms.
-Whoever has a hold of us…well we can rest assured we have their full attention span.
+Within minutes, we are held in somebody’s arms.
+Whoever has a hold of us…well, we can rest assured we have their full attention span.
 Undoubtedly, some may be a little nervous and think we are a piece of glass and will shatter if suddenly dropped.

 Sometimes, I wonder if that is what happened to me.

-It’s time to get with the program, join the rat race, and see how many years we can float up the river, rolling through our adult years, and into those days we are productive members of society.
+It’s time to get with the program, join the rat race, and see how many years we can float up the river, rolling through our adult years, and into those days when we are productive members of society.

-I mean this little fella is becoming extinct.
-On the front page of my local paper this morning, under the lead story, Some fear boosters will hurt vaccination drive, is a two-page story on all the birds and fish that are heading for extinction.
+I mean, this little fella is becoming extinct.
+On the front page of my local paper this morning, under the lead story, "Some fear boosters will hurt vaccination drive," is a two-page story about all the birds and fish that are heading toward extinction.

 Well, no wonder I haven’t come across this guy.